Rabinzon/jade-mixin-props/readme.md

 					li=item
 ```

-also you can peek deep value:
+also you can get value by path:
 ```
 var data = {x: {y: {z: 'z value'} } };